Hello everyone!

 Result: WordPress is installed and ready to be configured by accessing the public IP (or domain) of your VM in the browser.

-Managing Costs and the VM in Azure
+Managing Costs and the VM on Azure

-After the USD 200 free credits expire (or 30 days), you start paying for actual usage.
+After the USD 200 free credits expire (or the 30 days), you start paying for actual usage.
 The prices below are approximate for the Brazil South region (may vary slightly):

-Standard_B1ms(1 vCPU, 2 GB RAM): ~USD 15/month if kept on 24h/dayStandard_B2s(2 vCPU, 4 GB RAM): ~USD 35/month if kept on 24h/day- Premium SSD 30 GB disk: ~USD 5/month, charged even with the VM off
+Standard_B1ms(1 vCPU, 2 GB RAM): ~USD 15/month if left on 24/7Standard_B2s(2 vCPU, 4 GB RAM): ~USD 35/month if left on 24/7- Premium SSD Disk 30 GB: ~USD 5/month, charged even when the VM is off

 - Static public IP: charged only while the VM is off (~USD 0.004/hour)